 5.

-If we look at the chart which shows the age groups within which the LinkedIn users fall as well as their distribution based on gender, we can gather some interesting facts.
-First, most users are in the age group of 25-34 which is obvious considering the professional outlook of the platform.
+If we look at the chart, which shows the age groups within which the platform’s users fall as well as their distribution based on gender, we can gather some interesting LinkedIn Statistics facts 2025.
+First, most users are in the age group of 25–34, which is obvious considering the professional outlook of the platform.

-Although the young ones, 18-24, contribute significant numbers, the platform is less exposed compared to other social platforms for entertainment like Instagram, TikTok, YouTube, and others.
+Although the young ones, 18-24, contribute significant numbers, the platform is less exposed compared to other social platforms for entertainment like Instagram, TikTok, YouTube, and others, but LinkedIn Statistics 2025 confirm this younger demographic is steadily growing.

-Clearly, in all the age groups the presence of males is a bit higher and we will not go into the reasons for the same, for reasons well known.
+Clearly, in all the age groups, the presence of males is a bit higher, according to LinkedIn demographics data, and we will not go into the reasons for the same, for reasons well known.

 Education, Income and Community